hajraaaa/playtime-fiesta-app/README.md

 This iOS project demonstrates a custom implementation of a swiping collection view with manual layout design.
 Users can swipe between screens to view images and descriptions.
 The project is designed programmatically without using Storyboard or XIB files.

 ## Features
-**Swiping Screens**: Users can swipe between different screens, each displaying an image and a description.
+**Swiping Screens**: Users can swipe between different screens, each displaying an image and a description. <br />
-**Navigation Buttons**:: 'Previous' and 'Next' buttons allow users to navigate between screens.
-These buttons adjust the page control to reflect the current page.
+**Navigation Buttons**: 'Previous' and 'Next' buttons allow users to navigate between screens.
+These buttons adjust the page control to reflect the current page. <br />
 **Control**: The page control's colors change based on the current page, providing visual feedback on the current screen.

 # Installation and Setup